royjoyita/ETL_Project/README.md

 •  Transform: what data cleaning or transformation was required.

-	I will be using Postgres for our database
+	I will be using Postgres for this database
 Extract above CSVs into data frames
 Transform hospital_visits data frame
 Create filtered data frame for the hospital_visits from specific columns